ZSturman/Google-Sheets-Production-Schedule-Desktop-App/README.md

 That’s it.
 You can now view and manage your production schedule.

-## Installation & Setup
-1. **Download the Application**
-   Visit the Releases section on GitHub to download the installer for your OS.
-2. **Obtain Google Sheets Credentials**
-   Follow the instructions in [Managing Google Sheets Credentials](#managing-google-sheets-credentials).
-3. **Enter Spreadsheet ID**
-   Provide the Google Spreadsheet ID in the app.
-4. **Start Scheduling**
-   Manage your schedules with real-time updates.

 ## Developer Setup Instructions
 **Prerequisites:** Node.js (16+), Yarn/npm, and the Rust toolchain.